-^{}The exact dates will be published on the website nearer the time.
+\The exact dates will be published on the website nearer the time.

-These sessions are managed by a rota of volunteer Session Managers, so please ensure you make yourself known to the SM who will organise your outing.
+These sessions are managed by a rota of volunteer Session Managers, so please ensure you make yourself known to the SM on arrival for the session.
 In addition, we aim to have a coach available at as many sessions as possible to help club members develop their rowing skills.
-Please arrive 10 minutes before the session start time shown above so that crews and outings can be organised efficiently.
+Please arrive 10 minutes before the session start time shown above.